create3000/x_ite/docs/_posts/what's-new.md

 ## X_ITE v14.1 Series

 *Leipzig, 22th March 2026:* This series of X_ITE comes with the new [RenderedTexture](/x_ite/components/texturing/renderedtexture/) node and improved support for [GeneratedCubeMapTexture](/x_ite/components/cubemaptexturing/generatedcubemaptexture/).
-Both textures can now be used everywhere where a X3DSingleTextureNode is valid, for instance as material texture, as [Appearance](/x_ite/components/shape/appearance/) texture, in custom shaders and as a texture projector texture.
+Both textures can now be used everywhere where an X3DSingleTextureNode is valid, for instance as material texture, as [Appearance](/x_ite/components/shape/appearance/) texture, in custom shaders and as a texture projector texture.

 ### Notable Changes